mintyPT/sigla/README.md

 ### Multiple outputs

 Since you know about `<file/>` and `<root/>` it is time to mention that you do have to generate a single file from a definition like it was showed previously.
 So, each definition file can be responsible for the generation of multiple files.
-To do it, simple add more `<file/>` wrapped into a `<root/>`.
+To do it, simply add more `<file/>` wrapped into a `<root/>`.
 Example:

 ```xml
 <root>